-Michigan Mighty Mite – QRPP CW Transmitter
+Michigan Mighty Mite – QRP CW Transmitter

 Michigan Mighty Mite is a QRPP CW transmitter that’s easy to built, with a rated power from 200mW to 800mW.